Reviews You Can Rely On

 Driving

 The Milwaukee M12 Fuel Installation Drill Driver continued a lackluster performance, trailing the top 12-volt 5-in-1 model.
-It left twice as much of the lag bolt exposed as compared to the top performer and struggled to drive deck screws completely flush.
+In one of our tests, it left twice as much of the lag bolt exposed as compared to the top performer, and in our other test, it struggled to drive deck screws completely flush.
 The M12 Fuel Installation Drill Driver left our team expecting more.

 milwaukee m12 fuel installation drill driver kit 2505-22 - tapping out on a lag bolt.